Chillee/MovieRankings/README.md

 ### A tier - Really good 8-9/10

+1. Brokeback Mountain - 8/10.
+This movie takes the cute scenes that are part of a normal romance movie and invents the gay equivalent.
+That was so well done.
+Gyllenhaal (Jack fucking Twist) has another great performance and I'm interested in watching more movies that he stars in.
+Was a shock when he died.
 1. The Aviator - 8/10.
 This movie felt like the precessor to "The Wolf of Wallstreet".
 I think three hour movies are usually pretty hard to sit through but Scorsese makes it work.
 Katherine Hepburn actor was fantastic, the [accent was very interesting](https://youtu.be/NvDvESEXcgE?t=680).
 Favorite lines in the movie were "hot dog" and "golly".
 Lots of memorable scenes - the lightbulbs crunching on the red carpet, Hughes' film projected onto his body, Hughes meets the Hepburns.
 Ben Wyatt and Galvin Belson have cameos in the movie.

 ---

 ### C tier - OK Movies 5-7/10
+1. A Few Good Men - 7/10.
+Part of the reason I watched this movie is

 ---

 ### F tier - did not enjoy <4/10
+1. Unbreakable - 4/10.
+Hashes over and over how the man is unbreakable.
+The twist ending is not satisfying at all.
+This was recommended as a movie where the villain is competent.
+Unclear if that was the case.

 ## Horace